LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

 It some special cases it will work if only one polygon is self-intersecting but there is no guarantee.
 It will definitely struggle for two self-intersecting polygons.

+The original algorithm could not handle degenerate cases.
+This version can because of the edge case handling in the [Linking intersections](#linking-intersections) section.

 <h2 id="the-algorithm">2 The algorithm</h2>

 The Weiler-Atherton algorithm is as follows: